anagha-google/dataproc-labs/6-dataproc-gke/README.md

 # About

-This lab is primer and demystifies running Spark on Dataproc on GKE.<br> It reuses the foundational setup from Lab 2 - Dataproc on GCE.
-This includes the network, subnet, and persistent history server.<br>
+This lab is primer intended to demystify running Spark on Dataproc on GKE with a minimum viable Spark application.<br> It reuses the foundational setup from Lab 2 - Dataproc on GCE.
+This includes the network, subnet, Dataproc Metatsore and Dataproc Persistent History Server.<br>
 We will eventually make this a standalone lab with no dependency on other labs.<br>

 In this lab-
 1. We will first create a GKE cluster
-2. And then create a basic Dataproc on GKE cluster on it
+2. And then create a basic Dataproc on GKE cluster on it.
-3. And run a basic Spark application on it.
+3. And run a basic Spark application on it
 4. We will review logging
 5. Monitoring for GKE clusters